 To make the most of your dollar, keep some things in mind:

-- There's a surcharge for using a credit card: $4.
+- There's a surcharge for using a credit card: $4-$8.
 Save it by using a debit card.

 - If you plan to take luggage, it will cost less if you pay in advance.
 And something recent: if your carry-on is not going to fit under the seat in front of you, you'll pay a fee to stow it overhead.
 And it you get to the gate with a carry-on deemed too big for the under the seat, you'll pay a $50 fee.

 It can be a little complicated to go Allegiant if you're used to the rules on the "normal" airlines.
 But the discount can make it all worth it.